RichCWilkerson/Consulting_Notes/Week8/MeasurePerformance.md

   - Run micro/macrobenchmarks on CI devices and fail the build if performance regresses beyond a threshold.
   - Use it when: you want to **prevent regressions** as the team adds features.

+- **Recomposition Highlighter (Compose only)**
+  - Visualizes which composables are recomposing during interactions.
+  - Use it when: you notice **jank or slow UI updates** in Compose and want to optimize recompositions.

+- **Perfetto**
+  - Advanced tracing tool that can capture system-wide traces, including CPU, GPU, and more.
+  - Use it when: you need to analyze **complex performance issues** that span multiple processes or require detailed system insights.

 ### Production Environment (real user monitoring)

 - **Firebase Performance Monitoring (or similar APM)**